pragma-git/pragma-git/README.md

-"Pragma-git" is a friendly git control app with a small desktop window, fully compatible with other git client softwares.
+"Pragma-git" is the friendly pragmatic git control app, fully compatible with other git client softwares.

 The difference to other git clients are: